Transit California sat down with Melissa Figueroa, Director of Communications and Public Affairs for the California Transit Association.

 Transit California: You once worked as a news producer for local television news stations.
 What is your best advice to Association members who want to develop positive relationships with their local journalists?

 Meet deadlines.
 Reporters are working more now than ever before, often getting interviews, writing stories, shooting video and website posts and social media promotion.
-If they’ve asked for a comment or an interview, make sure you know when they need it.
+If they’ve asked for comment or an interview make sure you know when they need it.
 If you won’t be able to make it happen – be honest.
 You never want to be the entity that a reporter quotes by saying “xyz agency failed to respond for comment.”
 Also, help journalists with the top 3 or 4 points you want them to know for your story.
 They’re not going to have time to read an entire report, so if you’re going to send them one, point them to exactly where they need to look.
 Also as a press lead I always appreciated when a boss would turn to me at the end of an interview to ask me if there was anything they missed, or anything that needed clarification.
 Often times we’ve done a lot of legwork that led to that interview, and appreciate making sure nothing was overlooked.

 Transit California: How can Association members get in touch with you?